 Most international students who finish a tertiary qualification in Australia will be eligible for the Subclass 485 Graduate visa.
 This visa offers up to 2 years of full work rights in Australia.
 Too often, Subclass 485 visa holders fail to take advantage of this.
-Instead of gaining valuable Australian work experience in their occupation, they spend two years driving an Uber or delivering food.
+Instead of gaining valuable Australian work experience in their occupation, they spend two years driving an Uber or working the register at a petrol station.
 For a prospective PR applicant, the Subclass 485 is like gold and should never be wasted.

 We recommend all graduating international students to speak to a qualified migration solicitor as they near completion of their course.